 AYLESBURY DUCKS, SHETLAND DUCKS, PILGRIM GEESE & BLACK ORPINGTON CHICKENS

 Our Aylesbury ducks are reared for both meat and eggs; after years of duck keeping, a duck egg is now far preferred to those of the hen for their taste, not just through sheer greediness for their superior size.
-Our Aylesbury hatching eggs are available from February through into July, and are from a flock of very active and large, unrelated drakes and ducks.
 The Aylesbury is a fabulous meat breed, with a dressed weight of 6-8lbs, and they aren’t slack in the egg department either, producing an egg a day throughout the laying season; the eggs are very large and creamy white.
 These are the Jemima Puddleducks of the waterfowl world.

-We keep a small breeding flock of Shetland ducks, the rarest duck breed in the UK.
+We keep a small breeding flock of Shetland ducks, the rarest duck breed in the UK, and a priority breed on the Rare Breed Survival Trust at risk register.
 Our birds were hatched from eggs sourced from the Island of Trondra, in the Shetland Islands, where the birds were saved from extinction by Tommy and Mary Isbister.
 We have been surprised and delighted that the ducks lay almost year round – they must find our Devon weather a doddle in comparison to their Shetland origins.
-Please note that although laying is prolific, the breeding season is still limited to spring and early summer.
+Although laying is prolific, the breeding season is still limited to spring and early summer.

 Black Orpington large fowl chickens

 Pilgrim geese are a light weight auto-sexing breed, their colour indicating their gender (the gander is white with some grey speckling, the females a light grey with some white).
-Pilgrims are now officially on the Rare Breed Survival Trust at risk register.
-Our pilgrims are beautiful calm birds and we have hatching eggs for sale between March and May.
+Pilgrims are on the Rare Breed Survival Trust at risk register.

 BLACK ORPINGTON CHICKENS